Automated BIM Generation from LiDAR Point Clouds

 Stage 3: Geometry Reconstruction for BIM-Ready Models

-- Plane fitting for walls and ceilings.
+– plane fitting for walls, floors, and ceilings

-- Opening detection for doors and windows.
+– detection of openings within wall segments for doors and windows

 Stage 4: Automating Scan-to-BIM for Digital Twin Creation

-The reconstructed geometry is converted into parametric elements and exported to tools like Autodesk Revit, AutoCAD, and BIM 360.
+The generated models include structured building components such as walls, floors, doors, windows, and structural columns.
 Because the geometry is already organized into BIM primitives, it can be directly integrated into spatial analytics and indoor mapping workflows.

 Machine Learning Architecture